DOI-USGS/ds-pipelines-1-course/responses/30-makefile-anatomy.md

-Our `targets` pipelines in R use a `makefile` file to "orchestrate" the connections among files, functions, and phases.
+Our `targets` pipelines in R use a `makefile` file to orchestrate the connections among files, functions, and phases.
 In this issue, we're going to develop a basic understanding of how these files work, starting with the anatomy of the `_targets.R` file.

 #### Setting up a `targets` data science pipeline